 Adoration is YOUR personal time with Jesus Christ.
 The reason we go to Adoration is similar to why we go to mass - to worship and to build our relationship with God.
 We find our spiritual nourishment when we encounter God in a personal way.
 The Eucharist at its pinnacle is the consecration and consumption, becoming our spiritual food, but is also is so much more than that.

-The Adoration Chapel is open each day between the hours of 6 a.m. and 10 p.m. with the exception of certain times during the holidays and these will be listed in the bulletin.
+The Adoration Chapel is open each day between the hours of 8 a.m. and 8 p.m. with the exception of certain times during the holidays and these will be listed in the bulletin.
 Should the Church be closed for inclement weather or some other reason, the Chapel will be closed as well.
 If you require the code for the outside lock, please stop by the Parish Office and we will provide you with the code.